 A culvert including headwalls must be provided if the vehicle crossover prevents stormwater flow within the table drains.
-All reinforced concrete pipes and culverts shall conform to the AS/NZS 4058:2007 specifications for precast concrete drainage pipes.
-Reinforced concrete drainage pipes shall
+All reinforced concrete pipes and culverts shall conform to the AS/NZS 4058:2007 specifications for precast concrete drainage pipes shall be Class "2" unless otherwise required by Council.
+They shall have a minimum diameter of 375mm and a minimum cover over the pipes of 300mm.

 Industrial/Commercial culverts and headwalls shall be of reinforced concrete standard, with the minimum pipe size being 450mm in diameter.
-Residential culverts are the only culverts that will be considered by the CityShire for plastic pipes and shall conform A\$2566.1 & 2.
+Residential culverts are the only culverts that will be considered by the CityShire for plastic pipes and shall conform AS2566.1 & 2.
 The headwalls shall be of a precast design unless otherwise approved by the CityShire, vary in height according to the location, the headwall shall sit on a footing as per drawing and all concrete will be 25 MPa strength.
 The pipe will sit on a compacted sand bed, and will be covered with 150mm of compacted and/or rolled gravel.
 The headwalls should be delineated with a standard guide post.